The

 The discourse around the cast’s bodies mirrors the plot almost 1:1.
 We’re not watching Wicked: we’re reenacting it.
 The story is a mirror, and right now it’s showing us how easily we fall for the same propaganda machine that turned Elphaba into a monster.
 Just like Elphaba, the actors are “wrong” because the public decided they were.

 What is it about us as a society that we hoist our celebrities up just to crucify them in the end?
-What does it say about us that we build others up just to inevitably burn them as at the stake as wicked witches?
+What does it say about us that we build others up just to inevitably burn them at the stake as wicked witches?

-When society conspires to make our hearts smaller, we don’t lose them like the Tin Man— we hand them over, piece by piece, to the crowd.
+When society conspires to make our hearts smaller, we don’t lose them like the Tin Man—we hand them over, piece by piece, to the crowd.

 Rage Against the Machine